puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_classic.markdown

       manifest = $confdir/environments/test/manifests
       config_version = /usr/bin/git --git-dir $confdir/environments/test/.git rev-parse HEAD

 In this example, the `test` environment has its own separate values for the `modulepath`, `manifest`, and `config_version` settings, and Puppet will use those when serving nodes in that environment.
-When serving nodes in other environments, the puppet master will use the global values for those settings, which in this example are left to their defaults.
+When serving nodes in other environments, the Puppet master will use the global values for those settings, which in this example are left to their defaults.

 #### Usable Settings